Digital-Anthropic/cloud-labs/terraform/theory/README.md

 Validating variables is crucial to ensure that the provided values meet certaina criteria or constraints.

-You can use the `validation` block to enforce validation rules on variables.
+*Note*: You can use the `validation` block to enforce validation rules on
+variables.

 Example: Validating VM Size